 Growing Conditions: This plant is cold hardy into northern Ohio (Zone 5).

 Flowers: The flowers are shell pink with rich-pink buds and a sweet fragrance.
 Their strong, erect stalks measure 60 inches.
 They make a great cut flowers.

 Flowering Season: This crinum flowers more than most.
 It begins to blossom in June and continues through the fall.

-Leaves: The glossy, Kelly-green leaves grow to a length of three inches.
+Leaves: The glossy, Kelly-green leaves grow to a length of three feet.

 How To Plant: Plant to a depth of 12 to 15 inches in normal garden soil.